ShantzPantz/discord-pyfun/README.md

 cp src/config.py.template src/config.py
 ```

-edit the newly created config.py to include your Discord API key and any additional API keys that are required.
+Edit the newly created config.py to include your Discord API key and any additional API keys that are required.

 ## Requirements